zhenyuanlu/zhenyuanlu.github.io/home.md

 My PhD story is featured on the [University PhD Network](https://phd.northeastern.edu/profile/zhenyuan-lu/).
 I also have been spotlighted by the College of Engineering department for the [Student Success Story](https://coe.northeastern.edu/news/ready-for-the-high-demand-field-of-data-analytics/).

-*Difficulty means we have not understood – Pierre Deligne, Mathematician*

 <!-- Using background and experience working in Biomedical sciences and data science fields over the last 10 years.
 I weave healthcare and machine learning concepts together.
 Prior to NEU, I worked as a research scientist with biotech and personal care companies and helped holds patents on disease diagnosis and healthcare inventions funded by the government and institutions.